 (ii) Whose residency, office, or principal place of professional or business activity is situated within the school district.

-(b) The member appointed by the superintendent of public instruction shall be a parent of a child currently enrolled in a public school within the district.
+(b) The member appointed by the director shall be a parent of a child currently enrolled in a public school within the district.

-(C) Immediately after appointment of the initial appointed members of the commission, the superintendent of public instruction shall call the first meeting of the commission and shall cause written notice of the time, date, and place of the first meeting to be given to each member of the commission at least forty-eight hours in advance of the meeting.
+(C) Immediately after appointment of the initial appointed members of the commission, the director of education and workforce shall call the first meeting of the commission and shall cause written notice of the time, date, and place of the first meeting to be given to each member of the commission at least forty-eight hours in advance of the meeting.

-(D) The superintendent of public instruction shall serve as the commission's chairperson and the commission shall elect one of its members as vice-chairperson and may appoint a secretary and any other officers, who need not be members of the commission, as it considers necessary.
+(D) The director of education and workforce shall serve as the commission's chairperson and the commission shall elect one of its members as vice-chairperson and may appoint a secretary and any other officers, who need not be members of the commission, as it considers necessary.